 Andrea Calabrese was born in Campi Salentina in the southeastern tip of Italy.
 He studied at the University of Padova, at the Scuola Normale Superiore of Pisa and at the Massachusetts Institute of Technology where he obtained his Ph.D. in Linguistics in 1988.
 From 1989 to 1997 he taught at Harvard University and since 1997 he has been teaching at the University of Connecticut.
-For the past five years he has also been teaching at the University of Siena, Italy, as a visiting professor.
+He has also taught from 1997 to 2011 at the University of Siena, Italy, as a visiting professor.
 His main interests are phonology, morphology and historical linguistics.
-He published more than 50 articles in books and journals such as Linguistic Inquiry, The Linguistic Review, Studies in Language, Brain and Language, Journal of Neuro-Linguistics, Rivista di Linguistica.
+He published more than 80 articles in books and journals such as Linguistic Inquiry, Probus, Morphology, Isogloss, The Linguistic Review, Studies in Language, Brain and Language, Journal of Neuro-Linguistics, Rivista di Linguistica.
 His recent book, Markedness and Economy in a Derivational Model of Phonology, Mouton de Gruyter, 2005, proposes a theory integrating phonological rules and repairs triggered by markedness constraints into a derivational model of phonology.
 In the past few years, he has also been working on a book in which he investigates the historical phonology and morphology of the Indo-European languages in the light of recent developments in linguistic theory.

 Some Recent Publications